How to Start an LLC in Virginia

 How long does it take to start a Virginia LLC?

-Temporarily, you are not able to file online with the commonwealth’s SCC eFile portal and receive your certificate the same day.
-However, you can print and mail your Articles of Organization, and your paperwork will be processed in 28 days.
+When filing online, you can typically receive your certificate the same day.
+If you print and mail your Articles of Organization, your paperwork will be processed in 28 days.

-If you hire Northwest to start your LLC, we will submit your forms to the State of Virginia and have your Virginia LLC formed within 28 days.
+If you hire Northwest to start your LLC, we will submit your forms to the State of Virginia and have your Virginia LLC formed in 1 business day.

 Does a Virginia LLC need a registered agent?